Applications for the 2024 Maynard 200 Fellowship are now closed.

 Changing the face of journalism

-Maynard 200 Fellowship alums comprise a thriving network of media professionals, who are now being promoted in both mainstream and ethnic media newsrooms such as the New York Times, Los Angeles Times, Mother Jones, theGrio, the Associated Press, the Washington Informer, Mundo Hispanico, Nieman Journalism Lab, among many others, or earning grants for entrepreneurial media ventures.
+Our Maynard 200 Fellowship alumni are a thriving network of media professionals, advancing in both mainstream and ethnic media newsrooms, including the New York Times, Los Angeles Times, Prism, the 19th News, Mother Jones, theGrio, the Associated Press, the Washington Informer, Mundo Hispanico, the Kansas City Defender, Nieman Journalism Lab, and many others.
+Some have also secured grants to launch entrepreneurial media ventures of their own.

 The continuation of this cornerstone program will be critical to advancing the Maynard Institute’s efforts to expand the diversity pipeline in American media and dismantle structural racism in its newsrooms.
 These leaders will have the opportunity to change the management culture including hiring practices in institutional and entrepreneurial news organizations.